b7s/laravel-queue-flow/README.md

     })
     ->dispatch();

-// Dispatch multiple items with array of closures and apply middleware to each dispatch qflow([
+// Dispatch multiple items with returns a Collection of PendingDispatch objects,
+// then, apply middleware to each dispatch qflow([
     fn () => $this->callExternalApi(),
     fn () => $this->callExternalApi(),
 ])
-// Apply middleware to each dispatch (return a Collection of PendingDispatch objects) ->each(fn ($dispatch) => $dispatch->through([new \Illuminate\Queue\Middleware\RateLimited('api-calls')]));
+// Apply middleware to each dispatch
+->each(fn ($dispatch) => $dispatch->through([new \Illuminate\Queue\Middleware\RateLimited('api-calls')]));
 ```